-USURP is comprised of students representing DURP in both the community and on campus.
+USURP is a departmental student council comprised of DURP students.
 The council meets to discuss the needs of the students in efforts to discover resources and solutions that would help improve the student experience.
 Networking opportunities are a key component for USURP discussions because we find it important to link students with APA members and future employers.
 Students on the council are typically second year students with insight on the program, the best places to study on campus, and the resources available to UH Manoa students.

-Elections for the 2019-2020 USURP council will open in August, at the start of the new semester.
+Elections for the 2020-2021 USURP student council will open in August, at the start of the new semester.
 We always welcome ideas and feedback on how to be a better student organization.

 – Graduate Student Organization (GSO) Funding Requests